Sauna Ventilation

 2. Mechanical Updraft – Same as above but mechanical (typically an electric duct blower) for the exhaust instead of relying on natural convection.

-3. Mechanical Downdraft – Fresh supply air entering above the heater and mechanical exhaust below the foot bench (typically an inline duct blower).
+3. Mechanical Downdraft – Fresh supply air entering above the heater and mechanical exhaust below the foot bench (typically an inline duct blower) or below the door.
 This is the system recommended in Finland and elsewhere.

 The problem is that neither #1 nor #2 work.
 Neither provides good ventilation nor even any ventilation at all.
 Physics says that they will not work and studies by VTT in Finland prove that they don’t work*.
 Research I’ve done in our sauna support this and indicate that both of these result in high, unhealthy and uncomfortable levels of CO2 which is why people so often complain about stuffiness, feeling dizzy or sudden anxiety in North American saunas.
 These also increase stratification and ‘cold feet’.